lhshonda/rannsoknir/basin/Summation.md

 The addition of a [[Sequence|sequence]] of numbers.
 The result is the sum/total.
 Summations of [[Infinite|infinite]] sequences are called [[Series|series]].

 ---

->Shortcuts in summation
+##### Summation Formulas

-These formulas save us from tedious amounts of additions through proven mathematical facts.
+These formulas save us from large amounts of additions through proven mathematical facts.

 $$
 \begin{gather}